Christine Chiu Teases a Dramatic Exit for Cherie Chan on Season 2 of Bling Empire - E! Online

 Now, cast mate Christine Chiu is teasing a very scandalous end to Cherie's time on the show.

 "I think viewers will be surprised," Christine exclusively told E!
-News.
+News at the Hilton Family Art Show sponsored by Casa Del Sol Tequila.
 "I'm disappointed.
 She didn't stay long enough to kind of complete her story.
 I think it was it was a big shocker to all of us and I think it'll be a big shocker to the world."

 In the trailer, Cherie is seen picking out rings for a wedding she says she's been planning for "a year-and-a-half."
 But the biggest bombshell is saved for later when Kelly Mi Li makes the allegation that Jessey "has another family."